-The wp-config.php file in your WordPress website folder contains lot of sensitive information.
+The wp-config.php file in your WordPress website folder contains a lot of sensitive information.
 Hence, it is important to make it secure.

 Scan Site with Malware Monitoring Service

-Scan your website periodically with a malware monitoring software.
-This will help you get notifications when there is potential hazard to your website.
+Scan your website periodically with malware monitoring software.
+This will help you get notifications when there is a potential hazard to your website.

 Set Appropriate Permissions

 Restrict access to folders on your website to users who can be trusted.
-Set appropriate read and write permissions on the folders depending on your requirement.
+Set the appropriate read and write permissions on the folders depending on your requirement.

 The Don’ts for WordPress Website Security